drewconley/gamedevshift-resources/README.md

 ### Initial setup

 1. Navigate to repository on Github
-2. Goto Ssettings
+2. Goto Settings
 3. Goto Pages
 4. Select branch `gh-pages` (if this is not yet visible, run a deployment first)
 5. Click Save

 ### Manual deployment

-The following steps can be ran manually, locally, to publish a new version of the site.
-It will build the project on a `gh-pages` branch and push it to Github
+The following steps can be ran locally to publish a new version of the site.
+It will build the project on a `gh-pages` branch and push it to Github.

-**Note** This will deploy anything/everything in the current directory - commited, staged or unstaged.
+**Note** This will deploy anything and everything in the current directory - commited, staged or unstaged.

 1. `npm run deploy`